Nicodavens/recommender-system/Outline.md

 # Retrieval of wikipedia articles

-##A recommandation based on the structure of articles
+## Recommendation based on the structure of the articles

-This recommander system is based on three facts, which are generally true.
+This recommender system is based on three facts, which are generally true.
 A wikipedia article is divided into three parts :

-- *the table of contents* : longer it is, more general the article is
+- *an introduction*, in which the general concepts useful to understand the notion are given

-- *the introduction*, in which the general concepts useful to understand the notion are given
+- *a table of contents*: the longer it is, the more general the article is

-- *the body*, in which details are given, the technical details and the application
+- *a body*, in which details are given, among which technical details and applications

 We can thus assume that more precise articles are referenced in the body, whereas general ones are in the introduction.
-The goal will be to create an order over the article read by the user, under the relation *is more general than*.
+Our goal will then be to create an order over the articles read by the user, with the relation *is more general than*.

-A new node to this tree would be added each time the user reads an article.
-Once a "stationary state" will be reached, only referenced pages liked in already read articles.
+A new node in the resulting tree would be added each time the user reads a new article.
+Once a "stationary state" is reached, the only referenced pages will be the liked ones among the already read articles.

-The idea is that, if the user wants a more general article, or do not have the basics to understand one, the recommander system would branch on a page more general, which is either a page in the introduction of the current page, or in the body of the previous page.
+The idea is that, if the user wants a more general article, or does not have the basics to understand a particular one, the recommender system would branch on a more general page, being either a page in the introduction of the current page, or in the body of the previous pages.
 This is technically difficult, but a construction trying to avoid cycles is described here.

-To recommand precise article, we need to search among the body of an "ancestor article", whereas for more general article, an article from the introduction of an ancestor will be chosen.
-The ancestor chosen would be chosen randomly, and the recommanded article chosen thanks to the neural network among the set of referenced articles, but not those already visited.
+To recommend precise articles, we need to search among the body of an "ancestor article", whereas for more general article, an article from the introduction of an ancestor will be chosen.
+The chosen ancestor would be picked randomly, and the recommended article would be chosen with resort to the neural network among the set of referenced articles, but not those already visited.

-Each time an article will be read, 3 binary question will be asked to the user :
+Each time an article will be read, 3 binary question will be asked to the user:

-1. Is this article interesting ? ⟶ to actualise the neural network
+1. Is this article interesting? ⟶ to update the neural network

-2. Is this article too precise ? ⟶ to search among ancestors
+2. Is this article too precise? ⟶ to search among ancestors

-3. Is the quality of this article good ? ⟶ avoid to fool the neural system
+3. Is the quality of this article good? ⟶ to avoid fooling the NN

 This theory has some problems:

-- cycles may appear
+1. cycles may appear

-- the two fact are not true in general
+2. the two stated fact are not true in general

-- some "stared" articles have a long table of contents and are very complete, but we do not want to see them as very general
+3. some "starred" articles have a long table of contents and are very complete, but we do not want to see them as very general

-- cold start
+4. cold start

-The two first problems have to be tested, but we have no proof it will be efficient
+The first two problems have to be tested, but we have no proof it will be efficient

-The third one may be solved, assuming that stared articles are interesting, not depending on the fact there are general or not : even if the person knows what it is about, a stared article is still interesting because of its quality.
+The third one may be solved, assuming that starred articles are interesting, irrespective on the fact that they are general or not: even if the person knows what it is about, a starred article is still interesting due to its quality.

-The fourth one is just solved by giving random 10 random article initially.
+The fourth one is can be solved by recommending 10 random article initially.

-Two articles will be recommended : one depending on the 'precise' wanted and another about serendipity which search deeper in the ancestors.
+Two articles will be recommended: one depending on the 'precision' wanted and another one relying on serendipity, searching deeper among the ancestors.